yashsahugtx/skype-docs/Skype/WebSDK/docs/AddRemoveConversationVideo.md

   ```

+> [!NOTE]
->**Note:** Setting the video container more than one time for the same video stream will cause problems with video playback.
+> Setting the video container more than one time for the same video stream will cause problems with video playback.

 ## Remove video from a conversation